As of: November 2022

 Right to object to the processing of data for advertising purposes

-In certain circumstances, we process your personal data in order to operate direct mail.
-You have the right to object at any time to the processing of your personal data for the purposes of such advertising; this also applies to profiling, as far as it is associated with such direct mail.
-If you object to processing for direct marketing, we will no longer process your personal data for these purposes.
+In individual cases, we process your personal data in order to conduct direct advertising.
+You have the right to object, at any time, to the processing of your personal data for the purpose of such advertising.
+This also applies to proﬁling to the extent that it is related to such direct advertising.
+If you object to processing for direct marketing purposes, we will no longer process your personal data for these purposes.

-(1) We have put in place technical and organisational security measures according to Art.
-24 and Art.
-32 GDPR in order to protect your personal data from loss, destruction, manipulation and unauthorised access.
-All our employees and all third parties involved in data processing are obliged to comply with GDPR requirements and the confidential handling of personal data.
+(1) We have adopted technical and organisational security measures in accordance with Articles 24, 32 of the GDPR in order to protect your personal data from loss, destruction, manipulation and unauthorised access.
+All our employees and all third parties involved in data processing are required to comply with the GDPR requirements and to handle personal data confidentially.

-(2) SSL or TLS encryption: For security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the site operator, this site uses SSL or TLS encryption.
-An encrypted connection is indicated by the browser’s address bar changing from “http://” to “https://” and displaying the padlock icon in your browser’s address bar.
-If SSL or TLS encryption is enabled, the data you submit to us cannot be read by third parties.
+(2) SSL or TLS encryption.
+This website uses SSL or TLS encryption for security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the website operator.
+You can identify an encrypted connection when the browser address bar changes from “http://” to “https://” and by the padlock symbol displayed in your browser bar.
+If SSL or TLS encryption is enabled, the data you send to us cannot be read by third parties.